! Alert

 Residency Dates:

+Governors Island Arts’ Organizations in Residence Program offers free indoor programming space to New York nonprofit arts organizations in one of the Island’s historic houses.
 Organizations in Residence temporarily occupy these houses to provide programming that is free and open to the public, embracing an untraditional working and exhibition environment that helps organizations connect with a diverse and growing audience of nearly 1M annual visitors.

 • Resident organizations will devise seasonal programming, including but not limited to exhibitions, events, workshops, and artist residencies that encourage visitors to engage with their mission and with the space at Governors Island.
 All programs offered must be free and open to the public

-• Emphasis on public participation or engagement across diverse audiences and communities, with programs that are family friendly or suitable for all ages strongly encouraged
+• Emphasis on public participation or engagement across diverse audiences and communities, with programs that are family friendly or suitable for all ages strongly encouraged.

-• Fit and feasibility of the program given the historic nature of the buildings in Nolan Park and Colonels Row
+• Fit and feasibility of the program given the historic nature of the buildings in Nolan Park and Colonels Row.

 Governors Island is a 172-acre island in the heart of New York Harbor.
 Just minutes from Lower Manhattan and the Brooklyn waterfront by ferry, the Island is a popular seasonal destination open to visitors from May to October.
 An award-winning park complements its dozens of historic buildings, year-round educational and cultural facilities, rich arts and culture program and 22-acre National Monument managed by the National Park Service.
 Looking ahead, the long-term vision for Governors Island focuses expanding public access year-round by enlivening it with transformative art and culture, extraordinary recreational and open space, and research and education dedicated to addressing the global climate crisis.